 Jackson Hole Wyoming: The National Elk Refuge, Grand Tetons, & a Moose Sighting!

-Unfortunately because it was late March we did not see as many elk as we would have seen in the winter months.
-The sleigh ride was also turned into a wagon ride because of the warmer weather, which was a bit of a let down, however, we still saw about 15 elk, and the tour guide gave us a great history of the refuge.
+Unfortunately because it was late March we did not see as many elk as we would have seen during the prime of winter.
+In case of warmer weather, the sleigh ride will be transformed into a wagon ride.
+A bit of a let down, however, we still saw about 15 elk, and the tour guide gave us a great history of the refuge.

 We also walked around Jackson Town Square.
 I wanted to go ice skating, but unfortunately the rinks closed early this year due to the mild weather.
 One of the highlights in downtown Jackson are the 4 elk-antler arches!
-These arches, made up of the antlers which the elk shed naturally every year, are collected by the refuge.
-You will find out more about the history of the arches if you take a sleigh ride at the National Elk Refuge.
+These arches are comprised of the antlers shed by the elk naturally every year.
+You will learn more about the history of the arches if you take a sleigh ride at the National Elk Refuge.

 Downtown Jackson Hole is a really cute place to stroll around as there are many western style saloons and rustic restaurants, as well as gorgeous mountain landscapes in the background.
 It’s the perfect setting anytime of the year, being that it feels like a cute snowy mountain town during the winter season, and then transforms into a rustic ambiance during the warmer months, which fits in perfectly for a summer hiking/adventure trip.